 The only restriction in having a G2 is that you must maintain a blood alcohol level of zero, and that every passenger wears a seatbelt.

-With a full G license, most of the driving restrictions you’ve faced will be lifted.
+With a full G licence, most of the driving restrictions you’ve faced will be lifted.
 If you’re under 21 years of age, you’ll still need to maintain a blood alcohol level (or B.A.C.) of zero.
 If you’re over 21, you’re B.A.C. must be under .08.
 Of course, regardless of your age, you need to ensure you’re properly following the rules of the road – but these are things that you’ve been practicing as you’ve made your way through Ontario’s Graduated Licence program.

 So when can I buy a car?

-Now that you have your G2 license, you’re able to go out and purchase the car of your dreams.
+Now that you have your G2 licence, you’re able to go out and purchase the car of your dreams.
 Buying a car is a major responsibility, and costs quite a bit of money.
 And of course, you need to be sure that you must have car insurance before you do that.
 Remember: not only is operating an uninsured vehicle illegal (and comes with fines and possible jail time), it’s also extremely dangerous.
 If you’re in the market to buy a car, consider comparing auto insurance quotes to make sure you’re getting the coverage you require at the best rate possible.

 IMAGE: Photo by Jeremy Bishop on Unsplash